 \subsubsection{Partial Theoretical Analysis}

 In this section, we further analyze the adaptability of DFR under partial cases.
-The different between this and DFR is shown in Fig.~\ref{fig:partial_opt}.
-We let $\Phi_\s, \Phi_\st\in \mathcal{R}^{n\times k}$ be the first $k$ eigenvectors of the respective cotangent Laplcian~\cite{pinkall1993computing}, and $\Delta_\s, \Delta_\st \in \mathbb{R}^{k\times k}$ be the diagonal matrices storing the corresponding eigenvalues in the diagonals.
+The difference between this and DFR is shown in Fig.~\ref{fig:partial_opt}.
+We let $\Phi_\s, \Phi_\st\in \mathcal{R}^{n\times k}$ be the first $k$ eigenvectors of the respective cotangent Laplacian~\cite{pinkall1993computing}, and $\Delta_\s, \Delta_\st \in \mathbb{R}^{k\times k}$ be the diagonal matrices storing the corresponding eigenvalues in the diagonals.
 The functional map, $C_{\s\st}$, from $\s$ to $\st$ is then defined as:

 where $^{\dagger}$ denotes pseudo inverse of a matrix.
 We follow the perspective in~\cite{zoomout, limitshape} and recognize $C_{\s\st}$ as a transformation \emph{aligning} $\Phi_\s$ and $\Phi_\st$.
 It is pointed out in~\cite{zoomout, limitshape} that